JamesSullivan/JamesSullivan/README.md

 ### Hi there

-- 🔭 I’m currently working on a TypeScript Puppeteer Web Crawler.
+- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning Large Language Models: Foundation Models from the Ground Up

 <!--